-Feature benefits of free timeclocks
+The benefits of free timeclocks

-"Time clocks protect employees from being taken advantage of, ensuring they get paid for overtime," said Scot J. Chrisman, founder and CEO of The Media House.
+Timeclocks also serve to benefit employees.
+"Timeclocks protect employees from being taken advantage of, ensuring they get paid for overtime," said Scot J. Chrisman, founder and CEO at The Media House.

 Lack of integration

-"The cons are certain key features, such as integration with other software tools, are typically done only through a paid plan," said James Banks, co-founder and CEO of Web3.
+"The cons are certain key features, such as integration with other software tools, [that] are typically done only through a paid plan," said James Banks, co-founder and CEO of Web3.
 "For online timeclocking to be successful in your business, you may require some key integrations, so it is always best to research all viable options on the market (both free and paid), trial them and see which ones work best for your business."

-Choosing the right free time clock system
+Choosing the right free time-clock system